beb3k/Project_4/README.md

 ## Data Collection and Preparation

-The dataset for this project was obtained from the ChemBL database of the European Bioinformatic Institute (https://www.ebi.ac.uk/chembl/).
+The dataset for this project was obtained from the [ChemBL database of the European Bioinformatic Institute](https://www.ebi.ac.uk/chembl/).
 We searched for BCR-ABL as the target, filtered for the human BCR-ABL gene, and selected only compounds with IC50 values towards BCR-ABL.
 After downloading, the dataset underwent a comprehensive chemoinformatics pipeline for preparation.
 This included generating 'canonical' SMILES from 'SMILES' and calculating 200 molecular descriptors using the RDKit library.
 Further preprocessing steps involved scaling, train-test splitting, and clustering.
 In the post-processing phase, we employed Recursive Feature Elimination with Cross-Validation (RFE-CV) and Principal Component Analysis (PCA) to refine our feature set and reduce dimensionality, respectively.

 ### RDKit

-RDKit ([Github](https://github.com/rdkit/rdkit)/[Offcial site](https://www.rdkit.org]) is an open source python library designed to do chemoinformatics and machine learning related pipeline in medicinal chemistry.
+RDKit ([Github](https://github.com/rdkit/rdkit)/[Offcial site](https://www.rdkit.org])) is an open source python library designed to do chemoinformatics and machine learning related pipeline in medicinal chemistry.
 In this context, the most important use of RDKit is to generate molecular descriptors (mathematical representation of molecular features) from their respective SMILES.
 Before calculating the descriptor several step must be undertaken to ensure a proper data for training\

 ### Canonical SMILES generation